-Granville Island is a collection of so many types of public spaces packed into one destination.
+Granville Island is a collection of so many types of public spaces packed into one great multi-layered destination.
 It is a positive, disruptive example of what is possible in every city if they prioritize the revitalization of public life.
-It's Canada’s biggest visitor destination after Niagara Falls thanks to a stunning array of cultural facilities, markets, play areas, water activities, restaurants and waterfront views.
-It is characterized by an intensity of activity defined by a great variety of activities, commercial offerings, waters edge activations, sports, art, culture, entertainment, and play areas.
+It is Canada’s biggest tourist destination after Niagara Falls thanks to a stunning array of cultural facilities, markets, play areas, water activities, restaurants and waterfront views.
+It is characterized by an intensity of activity defined by a great variety of things to do, commercial offerings, waters edge activations, sports, art, culture, entertainment, and play areas.

 Tivoli in Copenhagen